codas-hep/codas-hep.github.io/content/pages/index.md

 The CoDaS-HEP 2019 school will take place at the [Princeton Center for Theoretical Science (PCTS)](http://pcts.princeton.edu/pcts/index.html) in [Jadwin Hall](https://goo.gl/maps/x1tAczDvWFB2) on the Princeton University campus.

-**The application period for the CoDaS-HEP 2019 school has now closed.
+**The application period for the CoDaS-HEP 2019 school is now over.
 The deadline for application was 7 May, 2019.
 We are in the process of notifying applicants regarding acceptance and available travel support.**

 Questions can be sent to [codas-hep@googlegroups.com](codas-hep@googlegroups.com).